IEEE Vehicular Technology Society History

 The advent of electric and hybrid motor vehicle developments from year 2000 onwards has seen additional interest in the Society, even though electric powered vehicles were being mooted around the same time that combustion engine vehicles were still being prototyped.

-- December, 1949 - IRE Vehicular and Railroad Radio Communications
+- April 5, 1949 - IRE Professional Group on Vehicular and Railroad Radio Communications

 - March 25, 1963 - Professional Technical Group on Vehicular Communications